 - I bake with gluten-free and grain-free flours like coconut flour and almond flour, which are higher in protein and fibre.
 There are hundreds of recipes online which share how to use these flours.

 - I soak and sprout nuts and seeds, then grind them into flour.
-Nuts and seeds contain antinutrients, too, but by preparing them using these traditional methods, it deactivates these antinutrients, helping the body to absorb more of the beneficial nutrients found in these foods.
+Nuts and seeds contain antinutrients, too, but by preparing them using these traditional methods, it helps to deactivate these antinutrients, helping the body to absorb more of the beneficial nutrients found in these foods.

-What is your experience of grains?
-Do you soak and sprout the grains you eat?
+What is your experience with grains?
+Do you soak and sprout the grains you eat, too?
 Share below.